pastasauce59/pastasauce59/README.md

 -  🔭 I’m currently working on ...
 [Animalgram 2.0](https://github.com/pastasauce59/animalgram-2.0-frontend)

--  🌱 I’m currently learning ... more on algorithms and datastructures
+-  🌱 I’m currently learning ... more on algorithms and data structures

 -  💬 Ask me about ... what sparked my interest to start a career in software engineering